 The Chief Executive Officer shall send to each member of the Board written notice of each meeting of the Board at least three (3) days prior to such meeting.
 The notice shall specify the date and time of the meeting and shall also include either a place where the meeting will be held or a telephone number which a director may use to participate in the meeting telephonically, by facsimile or by e-mail.
-Notice shall be deemed given to a director when deposited in the United States mail or with a reputable delivery service addressed to the mailing address for such director may specify to the Chief Executive Officer in writing from time to time, or when transmitted to the facsimile number or e-mail address of such director as shown in the official director may specify to the Chief Executive Officer in writing from time to time.
+Notice shall be deemed given to a director when deposited in the United States mail or with a reputable delivery service addressed to the mailing address for such director as shown in the official directory of USAS or such other mailing address as such director may specify to the Chief Executive Officer in writing from time to time, or when transmitted to the facsimile number or e-mail address of such director as shown in the official directory of USAS or such other facsimile number or e-mail address as such director may specify to the Chief Executive Officer in writing from time to time.
 The notice need not specify the purpose of the meeting.
 Any business that may be transacted by the Board at a regular meeting may also be transacted at a special meeting of the Board.